• Skip to primary navigation

 Caramelized Onion Burgers

-• Divide the ground beef into 3 equal sections and gently form into rounds, then press firmly on them with a flat object, like the bottom of a plate, to press into patties.
-Season generously with salt and pepper.
+• Divide the ground beef into 3 equal sections and gently form them into rounds.
+Press each round firmly with a flat object, like the bottom of a plate, to form into patties.
+Season generously with salt and black pepper.

-• Heat skillet on medium-high and add cooking oil.
-Once oil is shimmering add burger patties, cooking in batches if needed.
-Cook until brown crust forms on the bottom and the top is beginning to turn a deep red.
+• Set a large skillet over medium-high and add cooking oil.
+Once the oil is shimmering add burger patties, cooking in batches if needed.
+Cook until a brown crust forms on the bottom and the top is beginning to turn a deep red.
 Flip patties, top with cheese, and cook for a few minutes longer, until the cheese melts.

 • Lightly toast the buns, then spread Balsamic Mayo on the inside of the hamburger buns.
 Add burger patty to the buns and top with ~2 tablespoons caramelized onions per burger, or to taste.

-• After burger patties have rested for 5 minutes to allow juices to redistribute, serve and enjoy!
+• Let the burgers rest briefly to allow juices to redistribute, then serve and enjoy!

 Notes